We all need help.

-- What if they see how much money you’re making at FBA and decide to quit working for you to start their own business?
+- What if they see how much money you’re making at FBA and decide to quit working for you in order to start their own business?

 - What if they go to the stores in your area and buy all the good inventory for Amazon FBA before you can?

-- What if they get to all the garage sales in your town before you do?
+- What if they get to all the good garage sales in your town before you do?

 - What if they keep working for you, but they keep all the good inventory for themselves and only give you sub-par inventory for your business?

 We get it.
 Those are legitimate questions to ask and legitimate risks you are taking when you train someone else to do your sourcing for you.
 But we feel that the benefits far outweigh the minimal risks.
 We would rather have the help we need sourcing today than fear something that might or might not (and honestly, likely will not) happen tomorrow.